 A home equity loan is a second loan that’s separate from your mortgage, and it allows you to borrow against the equity in your home.

-When you get a home equity loan, you’re getting an entirely separate loan from your mortgage.
-This means that none of the loan terms for your original mortgage will change.
-Once the home equity loan closes, you’ll receive a lump sum payment from your lender, which you’ll be expected to make payments on.
+Since a home equity loan is an entirely separate loan from your mortgage, none of the loan terms for your original mortgage will change.
+Once the home equity loan closes, you’ll receive a lump-sum payment from your lender, which you’ll be expected to repay – usually at a fixed rate.

 Lenders will rarely allow you to borrow 100% of your equity for a home equity loan.
-The maximum amount you can borrow varies depending on the lender, but it’s usually between 75% and 90% of the value of the home.
+The maximum amount you can borrow varies depending on your lender and credit score, but you could borrow up to 90% of the value of the home.
 As with a cash-out refi, the amount you can borrow will also depend on factors like your credit score, debt-to-income ratio (DTI) and loan-to-value ratio (LTV).

-Similarities Between Cash-Out Refinances And Home Equity Loans
+What Are The Similarities Between Cash-Out Refinances And Home Equity Loans?

-- You get your money immediately.
-Whether you choose a cash-out refinance or a home equity loan, you walk away with a lump sum cash payment within 3 business days after you close.
+- You get your money almost immediately.
+Whether you choose a cash-out refinance or a home equity loan, you walk away with a lump-sum cash payment within 3 business days after you close.
 The waiting period is offered because you have a right of rescission on a refinance, meaning you can change your mind.
 Otherwise, you can spend the money on anything you need.

 - You borrow against the equity in your home.
 Both these loans use your home as collateral, which means you can get lower interest rates for cash-out refinances and home equity loans than other types of loans.

-- You can’t take 100% equity from your home.
-Most lenders and loan types require that you leave some equity in the home.
+- You usually can’t take 100% equity from your home.
+Most lenders and loan types require borrowers to leave some equity in the home.

-Differences Between Cash-Out Refinances And Home Equity Loans
+What Are The Differences Between Home Equity Loans Vs. Refinances?

 - Cash-out refinances are first loans, while home equity loans are second loans.
-Cash-out refinances pay off your existing mortgage and give you a new one.
-On the other hand, home equity loans are a separate loan that’s considered a second mortgage.
+Cash-out refinances pay off your existing mortgage and give you a new one, while a home equity loan is a separate loan that’s considered a second mortgage.

 - Cash-out refinances have better interest rates.
-Since cash-out refinances are first loans (meaning they’ll be paid first in the case of a bankruptcy or judgment), they typically have lower interest rates.
+Since cash-out refinances are first loans – meaning they’ll be paid first in the case of a foreclosure, bankruptcy or judgment – they typically have lower interest rates.